SanderLedegen/vscode-angular-follow-selector/README.md

 ## Release Notes

+### 1.1.1
+Fixed an issue where a resource specified in `templateUrl` or `styleUrls` would not be found when the file name contains a slash.

 ### 1.1.0
 Added a new feature that lets you open the template and styling files directly from the component.
 _(Thanks Jeremy Flowers for the suggestion!)_